 As part of our commitment to give back to the community, we have supported a range of charities over the years.
 Currently we are focusing on our Plant-A-Tree campaign and supporting One Girl, a charity whose mission is to educate girls in Africa.

-These trees are planted in Australian bushfire affected areas (One Tree Planted) and in the Yarra Yarra Biodiversity Corridor (Carbon Neutral), around 400km north of Perth.
+Trees are planted in Australian bushfire affected areas (One Tree Planted) and in the Yarra Yarra Biodiversity Corridor (Carbon Neutral), around 400km north of Perth.
 The Yarra Yarra Biodiversity Corridor is one of only 35 globally recognised biodiversity hotspots.
 The plantings provide habitat for endangered species, restore degraded farm soil, recharge water systems and pull carbon out of the atmosphere.

 We continue to purchase one tree with every online order valued at $100 or more.
 Thank you to all our customers, Australian and international, for supporting our Plant-A-Tree Campaign!